code-423n4/2022-09-y2k-finance-findings/data/carrotsmuggler-Q.md

 ## 2. Withdrawal before epoch begins

 Maybe allow the withdrawal of funds before the epoch begins to fix mistakes etc regarding deposit amounts.
+Current implementation only allows withdrawal after depeg event, or epochEnd.
 Can be ignored if this is the intended method of operation.

 # Non-Critical